-Biomechanics laboratory: The new biomechanics lab is used for teaching undergraduate and postgraduate biomechanics modules.
+The new biomechanics lab is used for teaching undergraduate and postgraduate biomechanics modules.
 This purpose-built space enables students to gain the practical skills involved within the sport biomechanics environment.
-It also enables researchers to conduct high quality sports biomechanics research.
+It also enables researchers to conduct high quality sports, exercise and health biomechanics research.

 The lab includes:

-- A custom made rig that houses the 16-camera Vicon motion analysis system
+• A custom made rig that houses a 16-camera motion analysis system (Vicon)

 At present the research group has studies in athletics, rugby, football, gymnastics and golf across a range of applications in performance enhancement and injury prevention.

 The new analysis suite houses 25 PCs, each installed with state of the art biomechanics software.
 As part of the curriculum at both undergraduate and Master's level, practical sessions switch between the lab and the analysis suite.
 This allows the data collected to be processed and analysed.